Unleash your inner chef with our delightful recipes and baking tips

 How to Keep Pasta from Sticking Together

-The best way to keep pasta from becoming sticky is by using this method.
+The best way to keep pasta from becoming sticky is by using this simple trick.
 When the pasta has finished boiling and you strain it through the colander, rinse your pasta with cold water.
-This helps to wash away the extra starch that came out when boiling.
+This helps to wash away the extra starch that came out when you were boiling the pasta.
 Once rinsed, return the pasta to the empty pot.
 Pour over the pasta a very minimal amount of olive oil to help coat the pasta.
 This will keep the pasta from sticking together in the pot or if you have leftovers it keeps the spaghetti from sticking together in the refrigerator.

 How Long Can I Store Bolognese Sauce in my Refrigerator?